Why people like the app business

 - Prototypes.
 Turn the wireframe into a clickable prototype.
 The app won’t actually do anything yet, but you will be able to navigate through it.

 - Designs.
 Transform those blocky wireframes into fully designed pages.
-Make sure you know how each menu, button, and result page will look.
+Make sure you know how each menu, button, and result page will look and what it will do.

 Marketing your app

 Building an app is only part of the job.
 You won’t make any money from an app until users come onboard.
-It can be a good idea to distribute a beta version with test audiences before launch.
-Their feedback will help make the product better, and they may just become paying users after you go to market.
+It can be a good idea to distribute a beta version with test audiences before the actual launch.
+The feedback will help make the product better, and the testers may just become paying users after you go to market.

-Whether you’re going into the app store or creating your own product website – or both – make sure your pages are optimised.
+Whether you list your app in the app stores or create your own product website – or both – make sure your pages are optimised.
 Be clear about the problem your app solves and use relevant keywords in your descriptions.

 It’s a rush to get your first users, but you really need them to stay if you’re going to make money from the app.
 Yared explains those early adopters are a great stepping stone to a better product, more users, and improved profitability.